Virginia Tech® home

 Upcoming Events and Programs:

-Virginia On-Farm Soybean Research - Now Available
+Virginia Soybean Variety Performance Trials 2025 - Now Available

 4-H is the youth development education program of Virginia Cooperative Extension.
 4-H is rich with learning experiences where young people partner with caring adults and volunteers in a fellowship unlike any other program available to youth today.
 Through 4-H, young people are encouraged to participate in a variety of activities that emphasize 4-H's "learning by doing" philosophy of youth development.